wortback/DialogueSystem/README.md

 1. **Write** your dialogue in `.dgl` files using the DiaLogUE language.
 2. **Parse** these files with the DiaLogUE Unreal plugin into Unreal Engine data assets.
 3. **Consume** these assets at runtime in your game.
-   The plugin is designed so lookups are performed in effective **O(1) fashion**—fast enough for even the most dynamic branching systems.
+   The plugin is designed so that lookups are performed in the effective **O(1) fashion**—fast enough for even the most dynamic branching systems.

 ## Key Features